This article is for property owners renting out their property. If you’re a renter looking for info on renter's credits, see this article.

 To enter your rental:

 - Open or continue your return, if you haven’t already

 - Locate the Search bar in the upper right of your screen.
 Search for rentals and select the Jump to link at the top of the search results

 - Answer Yes to the question Did you have any income from rentals or royalties?

-- On the next screen, What are you here to report?, select Rentals and Continue
+- On the screen What are you here to report?, select Rental property and Continue

 - If you have more than one rental property to report, no problem—just start with one, and we’ll come back to the other one(s) later

 - On the following screens, we'll ask you to enter all the info we need about your rental property, including a description of the property, your rental income, any expenses and assets, and other less common situations about your rental

 - When you reach the Here’s your rental property info screen, double-check the info you entered to make sure everything is accurate and that you haven’t left anything out

 - Once you’ve entered all your info, you’ll be taken to the Your income and expenses screen